SciFlow-Bench: Evaluating Structure-Aware Scientific Diagram Generation via Inverse Parsing: Experiments

 \subsection{Ablation Study}

-An ablation study is conducted to analyze the contribution of individual components in the hierarchical parsing pipeline.
-This study is performed on the human-verified subset and is intended solely to diagnose the parser, not to improve or reinterpret end-to-end benchmark scores.
-Three pipeline variants are evaluated: (i) without the Shape Hunter, (ii) without the Text Spotter, and (iii) the full pipeline.
-Outputs are compared against human-verified graphs using identity-consistent node- and edge-level precision, recall, and F1 scores.
+We conduct ablation studies to analyze the contribution of components in the hierarchical pipeline.
+Because layers serve different roles, we adopt two complementary strategies.
+For perception modules in the parsing backend, we perform direct removal on the human-verified subset to diagnose the parser.
+For the planning layer, which is task-defining rather than a drop-in module, we study its contribution through functional prompt ablation.

-As shown in Table~\ref{tab:ablation_hmas}, removing the Shape Hunter degrades structural completeness.
+For the parsing pipeline, we evaluate three variants: without the Shape Hunter, without the Text Spotter, and the full pipeline.
+This study is conducted on the human-verified subset, and outputs are compared against human-verified graphs using identity-consistent node- and edge-level precision, recall, and F1 scores.
+Table~\ref{tab:ablation_hmas} shows that removing the Shape Hunter degrades structural completeness.
 Without hierarchical coarse-to-fine segmentation, the parser suffers from under-segmentation, leading to a sharp drop in edge recall and an overly sparse topology~\cite{lin2017feature}.
 Ablating the Text Spotter causes more severe degradation: node recall drops from $0.96$ to $0.48$, and the diagnostic score is nearly halved.
-Although some visual regions can still be detected, the lack of textual grounding prevents correct semantic identification and propagates to widespread edge-level failures~\cite{chen2023textdiffuser}.
-In contrast, the full pipeline achieves the most balanced performance across all metrics.
-These results confirm that the Shape Hunter and Text Spotter provide complementary signals, and that their integration through the Fusion Arbiter is essential for constructing semantically grounded and topologically faithful graph representations.
+Although some visual regions remain detectable, the lack of textual grounding prevents correct semantic identification and propagates to widespread edge-level failures~\cite{chen2023textdiffuser}.
+By contrast, the full pipeline achieves the most balanced performance across metrics.
+These results show that the Shape Hunter and Text Spotter provide complementary signals, and that their integration through the Fusion Arbiter is essential for constructing semantically grounded and topologically faithful graph representations.